Volavi/Wreckfest-2-Autoadmin/README.md

   - Automatic (configurable) removal and addition of bots in relation to player count
   - Better error handling for OCR failures
   - Ability to add verbosity from config file via debug_mode
+  - Automatic moderation of chat messages and server actions derived from them

 ## 🤝 Contributing
    Contributions welcome!
 Please fork the repository and submit pull requests.